bossman48/GLADIGATOR/Main-Project/Gathering-Data/README.md

-if you want to run code, please run this command in terminal/command prompt
+# Gathering-Data
+This part is used to gather information from UMLS and DisGeNet via using API.

+:warning:

+Before run this programs, you must build config.py file that store required information when access UMLS and DisGeNet API.

+Apikey is required to access [UMLS](https://uts-ws.nlm.nih.gov/rest/content/) server.
+Apikey is used to gather data from [UMLS](https://uts-ws.nlm.nih.gov/rest/content/) server, you can research in this [documentation](https://documentation.uts.nlm.nih.gov/rest/search/)

+Email and password is used to enroll to the Disgenet, you can research in this [documentation](https://www.disgenet.org/api/).

+:warning:

 Your config.py file must be inside of the ./Main-Project/Gathering-Data/ folder.

+:warning:

 Inside of the config.py file is mention in below

 	config = {
 		"email":"example@example.com",